Loreto Baja with Kids: Mexico's Best-Kept Family Beach Secret

 The fancy beach near Villa del Palmar, but accessible to non-guests for a small fee.
 Shallow turquoise water, restaurant on site, kayak rentals.

-Mission San Javier: The Day Trip You Did Not Expect
+Mission San Javier - The Day Trip You Did Not Expect

 Where to Stay With Kids

-Loreto has three good family options at different price points.
+Three good options at different price points.
 Hotel Posada de las Flores is right on the main plaza with a rooftop pool that has town views.
 Hotel La Mision is the malecon-front midrange pick with family suites and a small pool.
 Villa del Palmar Loreto is the all-inclusive resort about 30 minutes south, with a kids club, multiple pools, beach access, and a kids-eat-free program.
 We stayed in town the first time, at the resort the second time.
 Town is more cultural; resort is more chill.
 Both are great.

 Where to Eat With Kids